p4rkerw/SALSA/Tutorial/README.md

 mv $SCRATCH1/$inputvcf reference/phasing/biallelic_SNV
 bcftools index --threads 4 reference/phasing/biallelic_SNV/$inputvcf
 ```
-**Phase an interval** For the tutorial, we will use multithreading to phase the variants, which means we will not set the --reproduce flag.
+**Phase an interval with 🌶️SALSA** For the tutorial, we will use multithreading to phase the variants, which means we will not set the --reproduce flag.
 As a result, there may be small differences between the phased vcf in the repository and your vcf.
 ```
 # runtime ~9min
 bash SALSA/step3_phase_vcf.sh \